sipb/project-database/documentation/getting_set_up.md

 3. Clone the repo to your home folder on AFS
 4. Run push.sh (check out the code before running it!)
 5. Log into your Scripts account from AFS, usually `ssh [kerb]@scripts.mit.edu`
-6. Create a `creds.py` file with the proper permission
+6. Create a `creds.py` file in the Scripts locker and populate it with the necessary permissions
     * You can get a copy of the production credentials from the project maintainers.
-However, if you're adding a new capability with the backend, it's recommended to use your own SQL account
+However, if you're adding a new capability with the backend, it's recommended to modify the file to use your own SQL account with Scripts
-    * If using the production credentials, make sure to set the OS environment variable `PROJECTS_DATABASE_MODE` in your Scripts locker to `test` (if using the testing database) or `prod` (if using the official database)
+    * When using the production credentials, make sure to set the OS environment variable `PROJECTS_DATABASE_MODE` in your Scripts locker to `test` (if using the testing database) or `prod` (if using the official database)
 7. From there, you can run any of the project code file in isolation, like `python3 db.py`.
 You can also access the web-facing html pages at `[kerb].scripts.mit.edu/`